Projection method for mean resolvent analysis of periodic flows: Mean-flow resolvent versus mean resolvent analysis: case of an axisymmetric time-periodic jet

-While the full numerical domain is defined as the region $0\leq z\leq 30$ and $0\leq r\leq 10$, the `physical domain' is restricted to $D=\left\{\left(r,z\right)|~0\le r\le 2.5, 0\le z \le 20\right\}$, consistent with \cite{padovan2022analysis}.
-Grid-stretching by $2\%$ between consecutive cells is used to create sponge-like regions for $z\geq 20$ and $r\geq 2.5$ as in \cite{lesshafft2006nonlinear}, in order to mitigate reflections at the boundaries.
+where the axial inlet velocity $u_z\left(r\right)$ is modulated periodically by $g\left(t\right)=1+A\cos{\omega_0 t}$.
+The nondimensional vorticity thickness of the incoming profile and the amplitude of the periodic modulation are set, respectively, to $\theta_0=0.025$ and $A=0.05$ as in Ref.~\onlinecite{padovan2020analysis}.
+We will consider two different angular frequencies for the base flow, specifically, $\omega_0=6\pi/5$ as in Ref.~\onlinecite{padovan2022analysis} and half this value, $\omega_0=3\pi/5$.
+The two cases will be referred to as the `weakly unsteady' and `strongly unsteady' cases, respectively, as will become clear in the next subsection.
+Because compressibility effects are weak ($M=0.1$), the numerical tools are quantitatively validated for the case $\omega_0=6\pi/5$ against the incompressible results of Ref.~\onlinecite{padovan2022analysis} (see App.~\ref{sec:AppB}).\\ \, While the full numerical domain is defined as the region $0\leq z\leq 30$ and $0\leq r\leq 10$, the `physical domain' is restricted to $D=\left\{\left(r,z\right)|~0\le r\le 2.5, 0\le z \le 20\right\}$, consistent with Ref.~\onlinecite{padovan2022analysis}.
+Grid-stretching is used to create sponge-like regions for $z\geq 20$ and $r\geq 2.5$ as in Ref.~\onlinecite{lesshafft2006nonlinear}, in order to mitigate reflections at the boundaries.
 Within the physical domain, the output matrix $\mathsfbi{C}$ is defined as a restriction operator, extracting the two momentum components of the state vector for mesh points falling within $D$.
 Conversely, the input matrix $\mathsfbi{B}=\mathsfbi{C}^T$ extends a momentum field defined over the physical domain $D$ to a full state vector defined over the entire numerical domain, by prolongating the input vector with zero entries.
-Within the physical domain, the mesh is uniform is the $r$ and $z$ directions respectively, with a grid size of $\mathrm{N_r}\times \mathrm{N_z}=200\times 300$ (totaling $\mathrm{N}=4\times \mathrm{N_r} \times \mathrm{N_z}=240,000$ degrees of freedom) providing a satisfactory precision/cost trade-off, as indicated in appendix \ref{sec:AppB}.
+Within the physical domain, the mesh is uniform in the $r$ and $z$ directions respectively, with a grid size of $0.95\mathrm{N_r}\times 0.95\mathrm{N_z}=190\times 285$ (totaling $\mathrm{N}=4\times \mathrm{N_r} \times \mathrm{N_z}=240,000$ degrees of freedom) providing a satisfactory precision/cost trade-off, as indicated in App.~\ref{sec:AppB}.\\ \, For resolvent analyses, the input norm will measure the $L_2$ norm of the momentum forcing within $D$, while the output norm will correspond to the $L_2$ norm of the momentum response within $D$.
+Therefore, we define the inner product matrix $\mathsfbi{M}_y=\mathsfbi{M}_f=\mathsfbi{M}$ as a diagonal matrix containing the surface of the cells in $D$, twice (for the two components of the input/output vector).
+Because the density field is almost constant and equal to $\rho\approx 1$ (weak compressibility $M=0.1$ and temperature ratio $S=1$), the squared output norm approximates the kinetic energy of the linear response within $D$, up to a factor of 2.
+The inner product matrix $\mathsfbi{M}$ will also be used to compute the energy in $D$ of the Fourier components of the periodic base flow.\\